sigsep/sigsep-mus-eval/README.md

 ## Usage

-The purpose of this package is to evaluate source separation results and write out standardized `json` files that can easiliy be parsed by the SiSEC submission system.
+The purpose of this package is to evaluate source separation results and write out standardized `json` files that can easily be parsed by the SiSEC submission system.
 Furthermore we want to encourage users to use this evaluation output format as the standardized way to share source separation results for processed tracks.
 We provide two different ways to use `museval` in conjunction with your source separation results.

 ### Run and Evaluate